aaditya-cpu/Unused-Plugins-/Readme.md

    - It determines the installation type and registers hooks.

 2. **Asset Loading**:
-   - Enqueues styles and scripts, prioritizing CDN files unless cached locally.
+   - Enqueues styles and scripts for the admin interface.

 3. **Admin Menu**:
    - Adds a menu item to the admin or network admin dashboard for accessing the plugin interface.